RSYS-EDP/engage-eml-play-collect-php-app/README.md

 Note: <br>
 <ul>
 <li>Make sure 3000 port is free, if 3000 port is used by any other application you can change the port</li>
 <li>index.js contains localhost as ip address.
 If you have public ip replace localhost with your public ip and jump to section "How to run application".
-If you don’t know the public ip continue with section 5.1.3</li>
+If you don’t know the public ip continue with section "Application behind NAT".</li>
 </ul>
 </p>

 <h3>Application behind NAT (Optional)</h3>
 <p>You can use NGROK (ngrok.com) to expose your local machine to internet.
 It’s a quick way to test web application from internet.
 You can let EDP interact with your application running on local machine without really having a public IP or domain name. </p>

 <p>Below mentioned steps needs to be executed if your application is running behind NAT.
-Otherwise jump to section [Executing the Server Application](#executing-the-server-application)</p>
+Otherwise jump to section "Executing the Server Application".</p>

 <ul>
 	<li>Download ngrok from https://ngrok.com/download</li>